 Basic litter tray

-This is the simple rectangular pan which is commonly made of plastic.
+This is the simple rectangular pan that is commonly made of plastic.
 They come in different depths, sizes, and colours.
 This design is preferred by most cats.
 An innovation to this design whose is to hold the cat box liners in place by securing them under the rim.

 Covered cat boxes or hooded litter boxes

 These cat litter boxes look like the traditional open-type rectangular pans except for the addition of the hood which partly covers the box.
 An opening is situated at one end of the box which serves as the entrance and exit way for the cat.
 The hood is also positioned high enough so that the cat can stand and do its job with ease and comfort.

 Covered litter trays provide privacy but can trap odours because of poor ventilation inside.
 Manufacturers of this type of cat boxes have offered a solution to this problem.
-Some variants of the hooded type have vents on top plus a filter which aids in trapping odours.
-Choose a covered tray large enough to accommodate the pet, has a hood which can be easily maneuvered for easy cleaning, and large vents.
+Some variants of the hooded type have vents on top plus a filter that aids in trapping odours.
+Choose a covered tray large enough to accommodate the pet, has a hood that can be easily maneuvered for easy cleaning, and large vents.

 The top entry litter tray is an alternate version of the covered litter tray, with the entry at the top of the tray.
 This can reduce litter scatter but may be hard for older cats to climb into.

-A few other variants of this type are available in the market but the basic model consists of two rectangular pans and a tray which acts as a sifter.
+A few other variants of this type are available in the market but the basic model consists of two rectangular pans and a tray that acts as a sifter.
 Wood pellet cat litter tray works best with sifting trays, as the litter crumbles when it is wet and falls through to the bottom tray.

-These electrical-powered high-end litter boxes work with a sensor which activates the self-cleaning machinery a few minutes after the cat has left the box.
-The cleaning machinery contains a rake which works its way along the litter to scoop out cat pee and poop into a waste receptacle.
+These electrical-powered high-end litter boxes work with a sensor that activates the self-cleaning machinery a few minutes after the cat has left the box.
+The cleaning machinery contains a rake that works its way along the litter to scoop out cat pee and poop into a waste receptacle.
 There is still the need to occasionally clean the unit, especially the cleaning mechanism itself.